Jason-Duffy/AVRly/contributors_guide/README.md

 The licence and copyright notice are enclosed in a Javadoc style banner, which Doxygen will recognise as a banner comment.
 To use this stye of banner, `JAVADOC_BANNER = YES` must be set in the Doxyfile.
 Add your name in the copyright notice.

-### C Header File
+### C Header Files
 A C header file should be named after the function of the file or the peripheral that it serves, and the file extension is `.h`.
 The filename should be entirely in lowercase.
+The aim is to expose as little information as possible in the header file, so only include data the other files need to interact with it, without them having to know too much about how it actually works.

 An example file can be found in the repo [here][Header_File_Example_URL], and the Doxygen output from these special comments and commands can be found [here][Header_File_Doxygen_Output_URL].

 After the license, place a Javadoc style comment block with some special Doxygen commands: `@file`, `@author`, `@date`, `@brief`, `@bug` and `@see`.